Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	7. Bureaucratic waste analysis:  As society includes more people who love jobs where they get to take their time with everything, it takes longer and longer for the paperwork to get done.  ...still, I rate this as 'pure', because it only gets pathetic rather than destructive.
 Serene as a stilled pond, and just as inactive.
 	8. Liberation rating:  5/5
 	9. Protection rating:  5/5
+	10. Siphon quality:  3/5
-	10. Technological smoothness:  5/5
+	11. Technological smoothness:  5/5
-	11. Technological extremophilia:  1/5
+	12. Technological extremophilia:  1/5
-	12. Stress/Boredom rating:  1/5 (Dull)
+	13. Stress/Boredom rating:  1/5 (Dull)
-	13. Me-points:  1/3
+	14. Me-points:  1/3
-	14. Kind of person most protected:  Cheesemakers.
+	15. Kind of person most protected:  Cheesemakers.
-	15. Special categories:  Hypersmooth, Luddistic, Failsafe
+	16. Special categories:  Hypersmooth, Luddistic, Failsafe
-	16. Conversion potential:  Unknown
+	17. Conversion potential:  Unknown
 6. Branching Facility
 	1. Mechanism proposal:  The literally described mechanism of duplicating people should be physically possible at some level of technology.
 The literalist interpretation is viable here, and can remain viable even if the achronal nature of Beyonders is not granted a similar literalist interpretation.
 I'll call this the Separatist interpretation.
 	2. Mechanism proposal:  A one-party consent method of reproduction that preferentially reproduces the most trusting people in society..?
 Hm, that sounds a lot like rape.
 I'll call this the Unionist interpretation.